Adopt an UnChained Dog

 Meet Kai Boss, but you can call him Boss for short!

-Not much is known about this little guy, but he sure is friendly with everyone he meets.
+He is friendly with everyone he meets.
 He does have a little trouble remembering his manners when meeting new dogs and is easily misunderstood by them, so a patient adopter with mature family members would be best to help him learn in a calm environment.

 Visit Peace of Mind Dog Rescue to learn all about our little Boss-pup!